Holistic and Natural Treatment For Type 2 Diabetes

 What Is Type 2 Diabetes?

-Type 2 diabetes is an impairment in the way the body regulates and uses sugar (glucose) as a fuel.
+Type 2 diabetes, also known as adult-onset diabetes, is an impairment in the way the body regulates and uses sugar (glucose) as a fuel.
 This chronic condition results in too much sugar circulating in the bloodstream.
 Eventually, high blood sugar levels can lead to disorders of the circulatory, nervous, and immune systems.
 Unlike Type 1 diabetes, a genetic condition that often shows up early in life, Type 2 diabetes results from the perfect storm of not enough movement, poor nutrition, emotional stress, lack of sleep, toxins, and genetics.

 Signs and Symptoms of Type 2 Diabetes